-Tom Cruise movies carry almost epic importance in American culture.
+Tom Cruise movies carry an epic importance in American culture.
 Given the success of his films internationally, the Tom Cruise cinematic canon is a major cultural export of Americanism as a global phenomenon.

 Born to poverty as Thomas Cruise Mapother in Syracuse, NY, Cruise’s rags-to-riches story is a movie unto itself.
 Add his many marriages, controversies with the Church of Scientology, secretive personal life, and real-life biography, and it all seems stranger than fiction and larger than life.
 Who is Tom Cruise?
 Why are we so fascinated with him?
 Or, at the very least, why are we so willing to go see his movies en masse?

 There are four things I’ve heard about Tom Cruise over the years, which I think about on a somewhat regular basis because they cut to the heart of important questions about art, identity, and fate.

 The first is a comment made by filmmaker Mary Harron.
 She described Tom Cruise in an interview with David Letterman as having a “very intense friendliness with nothing behind the eyes,” and this empty void inspired her version of Patrick Bateman in American Psycho (2000).

 The second was a quote by actor Rob Lowe told about Tom Cruise before he was famous.
 Lowe describes what it was like working with him as a teenager on the film The Outsiders:

 There’s certain people who have always been who they are, and that element of them has powered them to where they are today and the rest is history….I remember going, ‘Wow, this guy is the real deal.’
 He’s had his eye on the ball since day one.—Rob Lowe